 If you are committed to the path to become a commercial real estate broker from the start, I recommend working towards your real estate license as soon as possible, even before you start networking and meeting people.
 The fact that you are working towards your license will show commitment.
 Typically, you take an online course and then take the test at a local testing center.
 There is no special test for commercial real estate, in fact, most of what you will learn will be residential-focused.

 When I was starting out a good handful of people told me how hard the test was.
 It really wasn’t, I passed it the first time and I am an average test taker.
 Don’t get too psyched out.
 If you don’t pass the first time, no big deal- learn from any mistakes and take it again.

-Once your on-board with a firm and a licence in hand you are on your way!
+Once you are on-board with a firm and a license in hand you are on your way!

 That is it.
 That is how I became a commercial real estate broker.
 There may be other paths to get there but this is exactly what I did.

 I hope that I have answered your questions on how to become a commercial real estate broker.
 But, if I missed something or you have a burning question, please contact me!
 I want to be a resource to help you grow and thrive in this business and I hope that you keep coming back and that I can continue to serve you.